Updated on October 26, 2022

 Quick tip: Use a highlighter to mark off tasks

-Writing everything you need to do in one place definitely helps you to become more organized.
+Writing everything you need to do in one place helps you to become more organized.
 However, remembering to write things down AND look at your planner to make sure you are not forgetting anything can be a challenge at first.
-So, set a reminder on your phone, check your planner each time you finish eating a meal or check it when you brush your teeth.
-The key is to tie in looking at your planner with something you already regularly do.
-I suggest trying to make a habit of looking at your planner twice a day (but soon you will probably use it much more than that!)

 Ready to get started?
-Below I have some suggestions for my favorite planners that may work for you.
+Below are some suggestions for my favorite planners that may work for you.

 Paper Planner Resources: